scala/scala-lang/_posts/2020-12-01-configuring-and-suppressing-warnings.md

 Annotating the scrutinee with `@unchecked` disables exhaustivity checking: `(o: @unchecked) match ...`.
 Similarly, unchecked warnings are not issued for annotated type arguments: `case l: List[Int @unchecked] => ...`.

 Warnings about using deprecated features or APIs are not issued individually by default, but counted and summarized.
-The same applies to feature warnings, which warn about using advanced langauge features that are not generally encouraged.
+The same applies to feature warnings, which warn about using advanced language features that are not generally encouraged.

 ```scala
 $> scalac Test.scala